open-mmlab/mmocr/docs/getting_started.md

 python mmocr/utils/ocr.py demo/demo_text_ocr.jpg --print-result --imshow
 ```

 Its detection result will be printed out and a new window will pop up with result visualization.
-More examples and full instructions and be found in [Inference](inference.md).
+More demo and full instructions and be found in [Inference](inference.md).

 ## Training